Higgs Field

 At every point in space, the substrate has a co-rotating/counter-rotating structure.
 The state of the substrate at a point is characterized by the balance between left-handed and right-handed orbital systems — which chirality dominates locally.
 This is a continuous variable described by a unit vector on a sphere (the orientation of the net chirality axis) plus an amplitude (how strongly the chirality dominance holds).

-From the dual-spin gyroscope model (Spin-Statistics), every dc1/dag orbital system in the substrate has a core-boundary structure with a definite phase relationship.
+From the dual-spin gyroscope model (Spin-Statistics), every dc1 vortex core in the substrate has a core-boundary structure with a definite phase relationship.
 The collection of all these phase relationships across space defines a field — the substrate chirality field.
 This field has the same mathematical structure as the Higgs doublet:

 • Two complex components → the chirality axis can point in any direction on the Bloch sphere (the S^2 from \text{SU}(2)/\text{U}(1) identified in Spin-Statistics), parametrized by two complex numbers